Licensing Act 2003: Impact on live music

 The new requirement that there be a licence for the playing of live music in any venue, no matter how small, has been criticised for reducing the number of places where artists can play to tiny audiences.
 There have been press stories about how the law unreasonably singles out the playing of musical instruments when compared to other forms of entertainment, such as circus performances.

 To deal with the concerns raised, the Live Music Forum was set up, chaired by Feargal Sharkey.
-Its report, issued in July 2007, reported that overall "the Licensing Act has had a neutral effect on the UK’s live music scene", but recommended there should be more flexibility of the application of the Act on smaller premises.
+Its report, issued in July 2007, reported that overall "the Licensing Act has had a neutral effect on the UK’s live music scene", but recommended there should be more flexibility of the application of the act on smaller premises.
 However, the introduction of Form 696 by the Metropolitan Police Service as part of the licensing system for live music has been criticised by Sharkey and others for the restrictions imposed on music promoters in London.

+The concerns raised led to the Live Music Act 2012, which exempted live music performances at licensed premises with a capacity of 500 or fewer between 08:00 and 23:00 from requiring a separate entertainment licence.

+Loophole

+Licensing officials highlighted a fault in the provisions of the act in 2026 which enables a licence holder to transfer their licence to another person.
+This provision has highlighted a concern that when a license holder is under investigation they can evade this process and continue with any illicit activities.
+The government is said to have plans in place to address this deficiency.